ablaom/AreAutomaticsMoreFuelEfficient/README.md

 13
 ````

-Gitter line plots of the data:
+Jitter line plots of the data:

 ````julia
 julia> plt1=plot(; title = "Fuel efficiency for 32 models of auto",